tableau/hyper-db/website/docs/sql/external/formats.md

 ## Apache Parquet Format {#external-format-parquet}

-The `FORMAT => 'parquet'` option or a file extension of `.parquet` enables reading the [Apache Parquet format](https://parquet.apache.org/), which is a binary columnar format.
+The `FORMAT => 'parquet'` option or a file extension of `.parquet` enables reading and writing the [Apache Parquet format](https://parquet.apache.org/), which is a binary columnar format.
 Thus, data stored in Parquet will usually be smaller than in text format.
 As data is stored in columnar format, Hyper does not need to